rei/rei-cedar-docs/docs/getting-started/as-a-designer/README.md

 - Collaboration and the ability to view project history
 - Secure backup to REI servers

-Download the latest version of Abstract through REI’s Self Service application.
+Download the latest version of Abstract through REI's Self Service application.
 Install the software to your local user application folder:
 1. From your desktop use the shortcut __Shift+Command+C__ to access your Mac disks.
 2. Navigate to your local application folder, __Macintosh HD > Users > 'yourUserName' > Applications__.
 3. Move the downloaded Abstract app into this application folder.